compilers-wiki/compilers-wiki/docs/mlir/basic/dialect.md

 - `affine`: affine transformation dialect, which is a high-level description of index space/address space mapping
 - `memref`: memory area dialect, which is a high-level abstraction of memory and various operations on it

-There are also some less common but common dialects:
+There are also generic dialects, but may relatively be used less than the dialects above:

 - `cf`: Express unstructured control flow, such as goto and the like
 - `scf`: express structured control flow, such as for/while/if